-While it may be tempting to rely on school-provided vision screenings or screenings at the pediatrician’s office, these simple visual acuity tests can detect only a few vision problems, such as nearsightedness (myopia).
+While relying on school-provided vision screenings may be tempting, these simple visual acuity tests can detect only a few vision problems, such as nearsightedness (myopia).
 They offer no reassurance that your child’s eyes are ready to handle the challenges of school and homework.

 During a full eye exam, an eye doctor can assess a child’s vision and eye health, as well as visual skills like depth perception and eye tracking, and will tell you whether your child’s eyes are “school-ready.”

-Eye exams are something that start from birth with children.
-Once they start school, getting a back-to-school eye exam will help ensure that your children see as clearly as they should and that their eyes are working together.
-Our eye doctors will know what to watch out for after consulting your family history of eye health issues.
+Eye exams are something that should starts from birth.
+Once kids start school, getting a back-to-school eye exam will help ensure that your children see as clearly as they should and that their eyes are working together.
+An optometrist will know what to watch out for after consulting your family history of eye health issues.